arivarton/mtorrentd/README.md

 ./multi_torrent_downloader.py thepiratebay 'Mr Robot ' -x -p 5

 The -p parameter overrides the default page count of 3.
-It will not search for up to 5 pages depending on if there are that many matching torrents.
+It will now search for up to 5 pages depending on if there are that many matching torrents.